 Furnace efficiency standards were last revised to an Annual Fuel Utilization Efficiency (AFUE) rating of 80% in 2015.
-This rating system calculates how effective your furnace is at natural gas into heat.
-An AFUE rating of 80% means your furnace wastes about 20% of the fuel it uses while creating heat.
+This rating system calculates how effective your furnace is at combusting natural gas into heat.
+An AFUE rating of 80% means your furnace loses about 20% of the fuel it uses while creating heat.

-These revised standards are projected to:
+These revised standards are anticipated to:

-• Save Americans $1.9 billion annually.
+- Save Americans $1.9 billion annually.

-• Cut carbon emissions by 373 million metric tons and methane emissions by 5.1 million tons over the next 25 - 30 years, the equivalent of what 61 million homes emit yearly.
+- Lower carbon emissions by 373 million metric tons and methane emissions by 5.1 million tons over the next 25 - 30 years, the equivalent of what 61 million homes emit yearly.

-Starting in 2029, the proposed rule would demand all new gas furnaces to feature AFUE ratings of 95%.
-This means furnaces would combust nearly 100% of the gas into usable heat.
+Starting in 2029, the proposed rule would mandate all new gas furnaces to feature AFUE ratings of 95%.
+This means furnaces would turn nearly 100% of the gas into usable heat.

 But if you are considering furnace replacement in soon, highly energy-efficient furnaces are ready and available.
-Learn how these furnaces can save you money on your utility bills.
+Find out how these furnaces can help you save on energy bills now.

 Guide to Condensing Furnaces